enjikaka/listen-in/README.md

 Small Deno service, deployed on Deno Deploy, for getting scrobbles live over SSE.

 Deployed on: `https://listen-in.deno.dev/:username` (check mine: [https://listen-in.deno.dev/enjikaka](https://listen-in.deno.dev/enjikaka))
+This is what powers the "nowe playing"-bubble that exists on the top right of [my website](https://jeremy.se/) when I listen to music.

 ## Events